pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/join.md

    ├── file8.txt
    ```

-Pachyderm runs your code on the files that match the
+Pachyderm runs your code on only the pairs of files that match the glob pattern and capture groups.
-glob pattern.
-For example, your code can multiply lines in matching files to
-create a joined file with the product of both files or perform other
-operations as needed.

 The following example shows how you can use joins to group
 matching IDs: